 This locally historical Grade II Listed cottage is a former 16th Century tavern which has been extensively modernised internally whilst retaining all of its external period character.
 On the ground floor, the property has spacious, open plan living accommodation with beamed ceilings, inglenook fireplace and woodburning stove, modern fitted kitchen and separate utility room.
 The Lounge area leads out onto an extensive decked terrace overlooking a private South West facing courtyard garden and the spectacular Snowdonia countryside beyond.
 Upstairs, the property has 2 stylish double bedrooms both with modern en-suite shower rooms.
-An additional fold away single bed is also available with bedding and linen for a nominal charge (suitable for a child).
+An additional fold away single bed is also available with bed linen for a nominal charge (suitable for a child).
 The cottage is approached along a private drive and has ample off road parking for 2 cars.
 Limitations with wi-fi can occur due to the rural location.

-The cottage is within walking distance of the village shop, newly refurbished local pub which serves food and public transport links.
+The cottage is within walking distance of the village shop, local pub which serves food and public transport links.
 Portmerion, Snowdon, Bodnant Gardens, The Welsh Highland Stream Railway, Llandudno, Llechwedd Slate Caverns,Velocity & Titan Zip Wire's and Conwy Castle to name just a few are all within no more than a 40 minute drive by car.

-IDEAL FOR FAMILIES - No need to bring the kitchen sink just request the use of any of the following free of charge :- high chair, travel cot, fire guard, stair gate, 3 wheel pram with rain cover and night light.
+IDEAL FOR FAMILIES - No need to bring the kitchen sink just request the use of any of the following free of charge :- high chair, travel cot, fire guard, stair gate and 3 wheel pram with rain cover.

 |Size||Sleeps up to 5, 2 bedrooms|